 A progressive dialer is used to dial the phone from the computer.
 The Five9 software system of dialing is used.

-Each agent is an independent contractor who supplies his/her own computer workstation, voice-activated headset, and high-speed Internet connection.
 In order to integrate with the NextWave system, your equipment must meet some basic requirements.

 Supported Operating Systems:

 - Windows 2000 Service Pack 4 or higher

 - Windows 7 Professional 32-bit

 - Windows 7 Ultimate 32-bit